Signed in as:

 supported by the Studienstiftung des deutschen Volkes.
 His prize - winning research has been published in the Journal of Political Economy, Journal of Finance, Journal of Financial Economics, and Review of Financial Studies, and was covered, among others, by The New York Times, The Economist, Wall Street Journal , Financial Times, Bloomberg, The New Yorker, The Atlantic, Forbes, Fortune, Handelsblatt, and Frankfurter Allgemeine Zeitung.

-Private Markets Group Ltd (PMGL)
+Private Markets Group Ltd (PMG)

 Dalton House, 60 Windsor Road, London, Greater London, SW19 2RR, United Kingdom.